ashleychontos/pySYD/docs/quickstart.rst

     -----------------------------------------------------------

-The example is for a single star but for posterity, the :mod:`pysyd.pipeline` processes stars consecutively in order.
-It took the star name, along with the command-line arguments and created an instance of the ``pysyd.target.Target`` class.
+The example is for a single star but for posterity, the :mod:`pysyd.pipeline.run` processes stars consecutively in order.
+It took the star name, along with the command-line arguments and created an instance of the :mod:`pysyd.target.Target` class.
 Initialization of this object will automatically search for and load in data for a star, as shown by the output above.

 It appears as though this star, KIC 1435467, was observed in *Kepler* short-cadence (e.g.,